bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And there's all these things that need to change. when my good friend Steve says, fire the devs, I understand why it feels that way.
 And I kind of agree in a way because,  core, I addressed this in the last episode.
-It kind of feels  this, it's  Internet Explorer has 99% of the market.
+It kind of feels like this, it's like Internet Explorer has 99% of the market.
 It doesn't rule the internet, but kind of rules the internet.
 And, it has this sort of  bad taste by the CTV people as well, where, hey, if you don't get the right people on court to like your idea, It doesn't get activated to you.
 So these are the gatekeepers.